Willy-JL/resource-embedder-py/README.md

 `python resources.py add filename`

-And paste the new DATA string in the file
+And update the DATA line in the file

+#### Extract files:

+`python resources.py extract filename`

 #### Remove files:

 `python resources.py remove filename`

-And paste the new DATA string in the file
+And update the DATA line in the file

 #### Show files: